No products in the cart.

-Full-spectrum CBD refers to products that contain all of said cannabinoids, (including the trace amounts of THC.)
-Some users believe that using full-spectrum products are a more effective way of fully realizing their CBD’s effects.
+Full-spectrum CBD refers to products that contain all of said cannabinoids, (including trace amounts of THC.)
+Some users believe that using full-spectrum products is a more effective way of fully realizing their CBD’s effects.

-Because pure CBD isolate needs to be processed more heavily than full-spectrum CBD, it means more time and money from a manufacturing standpoint.
-For some it may mean investing in more specialized extraction equipment.
+Because isolate needs to be processed more heavily than full-spectrum CBD, it means more time and money from a manufacturing standpoint.
+For some, it may mean investing in more specialized extraction equipment.

-For this reason a lot of companies pass on the opportunity to make pure CBD isolate and instead choose to focus on their full-spectrum CBD products.
+For this reason, a lot of companies pass on the opportunity to make pure CBD isolate and instead choose to make full-spectrum products.

 The Advantages of Using Pure CBD Isolate

-The biggest advantage in using pure CBD isolate when making CBD products, is that whatever you end up making, you can be sure that it’ll be THC free.
+The biggest advantage of using pure CBD isolate when manufacturing is that you can be sure whatever you’re making will be THC-free.
 This is a big deal for people who are still subjected to drug testing for employment and healthcare reasons.

 Having products that are THC-free ensures that those people can still enjoy the benefits of CBD without the fear of testing positive.